ThierryRakotomanana/Daily-UI/README.md

 # CSS Practice Project

-> Practice your CSS and framework styling skills to enhance your comfort level in building UI.
+> Practice your CSS and framework styling to enhance your comfort level in building UI.

 ## Overview